hanjuan339/UIPDG-FEM-for-Elliptic-Interface-Problem/README.md

 - **MATLAB**: R2018a or later is recommended.
 - **Operating System**: macOS / Linux / Windows.
+- **Penalty Parameter**: The default penalty parameter is set to **100** across the main numerical experiments to ensure stability.
-- **C Compiler**: A working C compiler (e.g., Xcode/Clang, GCC, or MinGW) is required *only if* you need to recompile the MEX components.
+- - **C Compiler**: A working C compiler (e.g., Xcode/Clang, GCC, or MinGW) is required *only if* you need to recompile the MEX components.

 ---